 In October 2015, the European Parliament adopted the European Commission's proposal to create safer and more innovative European payments, the Revised Directive on Payment Services (PSD2, Directive (EU) 2015/2366), referred to as PSD2.
 The new rules aim to better protect consumers when they pay online.
-The PSD2 has come into force and requires SCA to be in place by 14‑September‑2019.
+For details on the implementation date of PSD2 click here.

 SCA (Strong Customer Authentication) is a European requirement developed to make online payments more secure.
 When a European shopper makes a payment, extra levels of authentication are required at the time of the transaction.